 This course is made up of a sequence of modules designed to provide the knowledge base for clinical midwifery management of the healthy pregnant woman.
 Content for this course covers the basics of prenatal care and stresses the developmental changes that can be expected during the course of pregnancy.
 Promotion of optimal health and pregnancy outcomes through the provision of midwifery care is discussed.
 Prevention of problems by promoting healthy behaviors by the pregnant woman and her family is a key focus of the course.
 Emphasis is placed on midwifery teaching and supportive care that enhances the normal processes of pregnancy and birth.
+Prerequisite: PC705, PC706, PC707

-Prerequisite or concurrent: PC703, NM703
+Prerequisite or concurrent: PC703 or PC718, NM703